Praqma/web-alliance/_pages/initiatives.md

 ---
 See [the gathering page]({{site.url}}/gatherings){: target="\_blank"} for our next gathering.

-Here is a list of our recent initiatives and topics we can dive into in the 8th gathering.
+Here a list of some of our recent initiatives and topics we can dive into in the 8th gathering.
 Any member can participate in forming the agenda in our [Code Alliance Slack team](http://josra.slack.com/).

 ## Jenkins as Code {#jac}